 Pedaling Through Peaceful Polonnaruwa

-Polonnaruwa is known for its imposing ruins and monuments that reminiscent back to a lost golden age of Sinhalese kings, but it’s also a beautiful destination to slow down and take in the easy pace of local village life.
+Polonnaruwa is known for its imposing ruins and monuments that reminisce of a lost golden age of Sinhalese kings, but it’s also a beautiful destination to slow down and take in the easy pace of local village life.

 Venture by bike beyond Polonnaruwa’s ancient marvels, pedaling into the peaceful countryside of North Central Province, a refreshing change from visiting the region’s famous monuments and ancient ruins, crowded with tourists.